SturmDerLiebe/bavarian_joke_generator/database/database_model.md

 ### Minimum Features:
 - A user can search for *any* Bavarian jokes by submitting *one* English keyword
 - A user can submit a Bavarian joke alongside _at least one_, related keywords
-- A Bavarian joke is accompanied by its explanation in English
+- A Bavarian joke is accompanied by its required explanation in English
-- A user can submit a joke without logging in
+- A user can submit a joke anonymously without logging in
+    - These jokes can then only be edited & deleted by the site admin
 ### Additional Features:
-- Searching via keyword suggests an existing keyword dropdown
-- A user can sign up alongside submitting a joke
+- A user can sign up before submitting a joke
 - A user can log in to submit and view, edit & delete their submissions
+    - On joke deletion, the joke-keyword pair gets deleted as well
+    - Changing the assoiated keyword adds a new keyword if it does not exist yet and associates the joke with the new keyword(s)
-- A user can log in via a webatuhn authenticator
+- A user can sign up & log in  via webauthn (without a password)
+    - webauthn needs one current challange for a user to be solved by on of the users registered authenticators (i.e. private key)
-- Users can register _multiple_ authenticators (e.g. Phone, Yubikey, etc.)
+- A loggeed in user can register _multiple_ webauthn authenticators (e.g. Phone, Yubikey, etc.)
+- A logged in user can change their username, if the new one does not exist yet
+- A user can search for a Joke by a fuzzy/full-text-search
+- A user is shown an existing keyword dropdown of most searched keywords, when searching via keyword
+- An Admin can delete keywords, on which the associated joke-keyword pair gets deleted
+    - If any joke ends up with no joke-keyword pairs through this, it should still be requestable by the "Other"-keyword
+- An Admin can edit keywords
 <hr style="page-break-after: always"/>

 #### Conceptual Model